antvyk/Physics-Aware_Degradation_Model_of_LIBESS/README.md

 -	Alberta’s electricity market pool prices in 2021
 -	The system level parameters of LIBESS
 -	The cell-level parameters
-The link to the paper that uses this code will be updated later.
 ## Requirements:
 The code for both simulation and optimization models is written in the Julia programming environment.
 To run an optimization problem, a valid Gurobi license is required.